scryptachain/scrypta-docs/idanode/sidechain.md

 ## [POST] /sidechain/shares

 It allows you to view all the active wallets inside the sidechain and check the balance and weight inside the sidechain itself.
-The total supply including any reissues and token burns is also reported.
+The total supply including any reissues and burned token is also reported.

 The answer will look like this:
 ```